This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Opening a Corporate Bank Account – Businesses should select a local or international bank (e.g., Maybank, CIMB, HSBC) and provide the necessary documentation, including company incorporation details, director IDs, and board resolutions.

-• Obtaining Business Licenses & Permits – Depending on the industry, companies may require general, sector-specific, or activity-specific licenses for legal operation.
+• Obtaining Business Licenses & Permits – Depending on the industry, companies may require general, sector-specific, or activity-specific licenses to operate legally.

 • Appointing Auditors – Newly incorporated companies must appoint an approved auditor within the specified regulatory timeline.